chiragsmagnani/Customer-Analytics-Dashboard/README.md

 The RFM Analytics Dashboard provides a clear and actionable framework for customer segmentation, which can be used by marketing teams to design targeted campaigns.

-1.Insights:
+1. Insights:

-  a.Approximately 20% of customers fall under the "Champion" segment, contributing over 50% of
+  a.
+Approximately 20% of customers fall under the "Champion" segment, contributing over 50% of
     total revenue.

-  b."At-Risk" customers represent 30% of the base and need engagement strategies to reduce
+  b.
+"At-Risk" customers represent 30% of the base and need engagement strategies to reduce
      churn.

-2.Recommendations:
+2. Recommendations:

    a.
 Retention Campaigns: Create targeted email or SMS campaigns for "At-Risk" customers with
       tailored offers.